Pet Help & Rescue (PHaR)

 I recognized that we couldn't effectively advance the app in its current state, so I initiated a meeting with all my stakeholders to present my findings using the following slide deck (modified to honor my NDA).
 My goal was to realign the team and develop a strategic plan for moving forward.

-The Verdict
+The verdict

 After A LOT of deliberation, we scaled back from a full app to an MVP launch to reduce costs.
-I was able to advocate for more competitive research, but we slightly adjusted the timeline to still upkeep the original plan.
+I was able to advocate for more competitive research, but we slightly adjusted the timeline to still uphold the original plan.

 After A LOT of deliberation, we scaled back from a full app to an MVP launch to reduce costs.
-I was able to advocate for more competitive research, but we slightly adjusted the timeline to still upkeep the original plan.
+I was able to advocate for more competitive research, but we slightly adjusted the timeline to still uphold the original plan.

 Adjusted Timeline